 In 2009, Sclafani began work on Wiser Time's third full-length album with engineer and producer, Tom Camuso (Steve Earle, Medeski, Martin and Wood) in Brooklyn, NY.
 The sessions would be titled "Beggars And Thieves," and became a three-day recording celebration that chronicled Sclafani's life and some of the events that took place on the road.
 "Beggars And Thieves" was released on February 12, 2010.

 The album received national radio play and reached #46 on the Americana Music Charts.
 Jim Hynes of Elmore Magazine wrote, "the easy, unpretentious feel of the music exudes a celebratory spirit," ** and Jamie Hailstone of Blues Matters hailed the album as "a masterclass in good old-fashioned back porch rock, guaranteed to bring a smile to any fan of classic rock and roll." ***

 In 2012, Sclafani began work on a written word and audio EP titled, "XII" with guitarist and producer Chuck Hammer (Lou Reed, David Bowie) contributing to the instrumental introduction.
 The piece is fittingly titled after Sclafani's birthday and released on 12.12.12.

-After a short hiatus, Sclafani is poised to release Wiser Time's next album, "Within," in the Fall of 2017 and is ready to promote it in 2018.
+After a short hiatus, Sclafani has released Wiser Time's next album, "Within," in the Fall of 2017 and is ready to promote it in 2018.